Stockbroker Fraud & Misconduct Attorneys

 If you suspect that your stockbroker or investment advisor is acting in their best interests instead of yours, it is crucial to contact an experienced stockbroker fraud attorney.
 Without legal representation, it is difficult to recoup the money that you have lost.
 An attorney can help you navigate the complexities of broker agreements and arbitration.

-If you have information relating to insider trading, Ponzi schemes, stockbroker fraud, or investment corruption, speak to one of our stockbroker fraud attorneys.
+If you have information relating to insider trading, Ponzi schemes, stockbroker fraud, investment corruption or FINRA violations, speak to one of our stockbroker fraud attorneys.
 All consultations are confidential and there is never any cost to our clients until we recover.

 STOCKBROKER FRAUD FAQS

 Most investment negligence and fraud are not addressed though a case in court, but through FINRA arbitration.
 FINRA is the Financial Industry Regulatory Authority, a non-profit, non-governmental organization that establishes rules for the broker and brokerage firms.
 Usually, the contract you entered into with your investment broker mandates that any claims must be addressed through arbitration, and limits your ability to pursue financial fraud or negligence claims in court.
 Arbitration can be very different than pursuing a traditional court case, and FINA arbitration is further specialized subset.
 Hiring attorneys familiar with this process is important to maximizing your chances for a successful recovery when you’ve bene injured by broker misconduct.